vijaysharm/ehyo-android/README.md

 +++ etc...
 + Provide a way to add a new Component to the Android project (Activity, Services, etc..)
 ++ Includes adding the new Component to the Manifest
-+ Provide a way to search maven and add libraries to the project
 + Provide a plugin that lets you rename your namespace
 + Make the command line more friendlier
 ++ ehyo permissions internet vs ehyo --plugin permissions --add internet